Director of Pharmacy

 Steve is the Front Office Manager for Pharmacy Services.
 His responsibilities include oversight of the day to day office operations team which includes HR processing, new employee onboarding, payroll time keeping, scheduling, office finances, room scheduling, travel, and other staff office and administrative needs.

-Lisa is the Specialty Pharmacy Operations Manager with responsibility over daily operations of the outpatient specialty pharmacy, medication assistance program, and the URAC accredited Specialty Pharmacy Program.
+Lisa is the Specialty and Mail Order Pharmacy Operations Manager with responsibility over daily operations of the outpatient specialty and mail order pharmacy, medication assistance program, and the URAC accredited Specialty Pharmacy Program.
 Lisa strives to improve patient experience and access to specialty medications.
 Her professional interests include process improvement, patient safety, and project management.

 Colleen Shipman, Pharm.D., MPH, BCPS